ni/nimble/CONTRIBUTING.md

 ## Pull Requests, Releases, and Versioning

 This repository uses [beachball](https://microsoft.github.io/beachball/) to automate publishing its packages to NPM.
 The basic workflow is as follows:

 1. Every pull request must contain a "change file" which specifies how it affects the versions of each package and includes a description of the change.
 Developers generate this change file by running `npm run change` before creating the pull request.
 1. After the pull request completes, a CI pipeline will inspect the change files to generate changelogs, bump versions in package.json, and publish the newly built packages to NPM.

+This repository uses [Chromatic](https://www.chromatic.com) to facilitate visual component review, and adds Github status checks to the build pipeline.
+The workflow is as follows:

+1. The `UI Tests` status check is designed to highlight any visual changes included in the changeset.
+The developer (that's you!) should review the `UI Tests` status check in Chromatic, and if all changes are intentional or expected, mark the components as **approved**.
+1. The `UI Review` status check is designed to collect feedback from UX and visual designers.
+Using the Chromatic review tooling, invite designers to review and approve the component changes.

 ## Installing dependencies